What is Public Cloud?

 Public cloud modern applications

 Public cloud solutions are one of the most prevalent IT infrastructures used today for compute and storage.
-Some of the most common examples include Google Workspace, Amazon Web Services (AWS), Dropbox and Microsoft offerings such as Microsoft 365 and Azure, as well as streaming services like Netflix.
-In each case, the public shares the same resources through an internet connection, using passwords as the first line of security.
+Some of the most common examples include Google Workspace, Amazon Web Services (AWS), Dropbox, and Microsoft offerings like Microsoft 365 and Azure, as well as streaming services like Netflix.
+In each case, the public shares the same resources through an Internet connection, using passwords as the first line of security.

 Public cloud storage options also provide enhanced security and backup capabilities.
 In the case of server failure or corruption, data uploaded to the cloud remains intact.